magento/knowledge-base/src/troubleshooting/general/error-purging-cache-in-admin.md

 <ins>Actual result:</ins>

-You flush Magento cache and experience the file cannot be deleted error.
+You get the "file cannot be deleted" error.

 ## Cause